Skip to main content

 Ronald C. Taylor, Ph.D.

-Dr. Taylor serves as Chief of the Information Technology Branch (ITB), Developmental Therapeutics Program (DTP), Division of Cancer Treatment and Diagnosis (DCTD), National Cancer Institute (NCI), joining NCI in March 2020.
+Dr. Taylor serves as Chief of the Information Technology Branch (ITB), Developmental Therapeutics Program (DTP), Division of Cancer Treatment and Diagnosis (DCTD) at the National Cancer Institute (NCI).
+He joined NCI in March 2020.
 He supervises a staff whose goals are: planning, developing, and implementing biomedical informatics solutions to advance the discovery and development of new cancer therapeutics.

-Recent previous work by Dr. Taylor has involved the building of NCI-funded cancer-related databases and performing analytics on such in the Google Cloud, construction of cancer mutation dbs, and mapping expression data to immunoglobulin variable regions.
+Recent work by Dr. Taylor has involved building NCI-funded cancer-related databases (dbs) and performing analytics on these dbs in the Google Cloud.
+He also constructed cancer mutation dbs, and mapped expression data to immunoglobulin variable regions.
 Prior to that, Dr. Taylor worked on analysis of bacteria and bacterial communities, including whole-genome metabolic modeling and regulatory network inference.
-Also, he has performed significant prior work in computational infrastructure (including scalable NoSQL dbs, parallelized distributed processing pipelines) and diverse software tool development.
+Before this, he performed significant work in computational infrastructure (including scalable NoSQL dbs, parallelized distributed processing pipelines) and diverse software tool development.
 Dr. Taylor has authored or co-authored 57 journal papers, 10 conference papers, and four book chapters.

 Education: